A Georgia Lawmaker Say It’s Not An Issue If Donald Trump Used The N-Word, And Polls Show Greater Black Support

-A Georgia state lawmaker has insisted that he doesn’t have a big problem with Donald Trump if he really did use the n-word in the past, and despite this contentious issue the president’s support among black voters has increased markedly since the 2016 election.
+A Georgia state lawmaker has insisted that he doesn’t have a big problem with Donald Trump if he really did use the n-word in the past, and despite this contentious issue, the president’s support among black voters has increased markedly since the 2016 election.

 GOP state Sen. Michael Williams, who recently spoke on CNN’s New Day Saturday, explained to host Victor Blackwell that even if Trump did use the n-word in the past, this is certainly no reason to castigate him over it today and keep harping about in the press, according to CNN.